 3. Merger and acquisition (M&A)

-M&A financial models are used to forecast the profits or losses of a potential merger or acquisition.
+M&A financial model is used to forecast the profits or losses of a potential merger or acquisition.
 It primarily aims to figure out the effect on the earnings per share (EPS) of the combined company after closing the deal.

 If EPS increases as a result of the merger, then the deal is considered accretive.
 And if EPS decreases, the transaction is regarded as dilutive.

-Investment banking or corporate finance specialists usually build financial models of M&A type.
+Drawing from our experience, investment banking or corporate finance specialists usually build M&A financial models.

 4. Initial public offering (IPO)